 Enrolled children must receive child care through the end of the applicable 12-month eligibility period.

-Except as provided by below and §809.75(b) as detailed in , relating to child care during appeal, nothing in this section can be interpreted in a manner that results in a child being removed from care.
+Except as provided by D-901.b below and §809.75(b) as detailed in E-500, relating to child care during appeal, nothing in this section can be interpreted in a manner that results in a child being removed from care.

 Rule Reference: §809.54(a)–(b)

-D-901.a: Reasons for Terminating Care within a 12-Month Eligibility Period
+D-901.b: Reasons for Terminating Care Within a 12-Month Eligibility Period

 Boards must inform staff members that child care may be terminated during the 12-month eligibility period only for one of the following reasons:

-Family income exceeds 85 percent of SMI, taking into consideration irregular fluctuations in income as described in
+Family income exceeds 85 percent of SMI, taking into consideration irregular fluctuations in income, as described in D-107.

-Three months (90 days) of continuing care has been provided to a family in which the parents have experienced a non-temporary cessation in work, education, or training and have not resumed work, education, or training within the three months (90 days).
+Three months (90 days) of continuing care has been provided to a family in which the parents have experienced a nontemporary cessation in work, education, or training and have not resumed work, education, or training within the three months (90 days).

 Three months (90 days) of initial care was provided to a family experiencing homelessness, but eligibility could not be verified by the end of the three months (90 days).